-Family style dining can be any number of themes, from barbeque (Long Horns) to Americana (Ruby Tuesday’s) to Mexican (On the Border).
-Family style restaurants offer tableside service, non-disposable dishes, while still keeping the menu moderately priced.
-The ambiance of a family-style restaurant is comfortable and inviting.
+Family-style dining can be any number of themes, from barbecue (LongHorn Steakhouse) to Americana (Ruby Tuesday) to Tex-Mex (On the Border).
+Family-style restaurants offer tableside service and nondisposable dishes, while still keeping the menu moderately priced.
+The ambiance of a family-style restaurant can be comfortable and inviting.

 What Makes a Restaurant Family Style

-The book, Running a Restaurant for Dummies, classifies casual style dining as anything between fast food and fine dining.
+The book "Running a Restaurant for Dummies" classifies casual-style dining as anything between fast food and fine dining.
 Trademarks of family-style dining may include:

 - Moderately priced menu